JAAY2510/Shreyas_2024-04-20/README.md

   6. should return runnning if the report is being created or csv downloadable file if the report is done.

   7. exit flask by ctrl + c

+Updates to the solution:
+1. To store_monitoring.py:
+       ADD a clause in the program to compute the remaoning time for displaying the csv file.

+2. ADD a cache mechanism to compute restraunt active time by computing based on an a single parameter tracking mechanism of restraunt activity or inactivity.

+CSV File: